gwbcho/iqn-imitation-learning/README.md

 ## Project Layout

 The main components of the Imitation Distributional Policy (IDP) is the IDPAgent model, which is responsible for immitating the actions of the expert agent, and the AIQN which is responsible for constructing a sampling strategy for actions over continuous actions space.
 These major componentes can be found under the IDP directory.
+It should be noted (for both users and programmers that the actions returned by the networks are values between [-1, 1]).

 ## Run Commands